sampra2025/aws-qcom-deb-images/README.md

 debos -t imagetype:sdcard debos-recipes/qualcomm-linux-debian-image.yaml
 ```

-## Flashing Instructions
-### Overview
+### Flashing tips

 The `disk-sdcard.img` disk image can simply be written to a SD card, albeit most Qualcomm boards boot from internal storage by default.
 With an SD card, the board will use boot firmware from internal storage (eMMC or UFS) and do an EFI boot from the SD card if the firmware can't boot from internal storage.

-If there is no need to update the boot firmware, the `disk-ufs.img` disk image can also be flashed on the first LUN of the internal UFS storage with [qdl](https://github.com/linux-msm/qdl).
+For UFS boards, if there is no need to update the boot firmware, the `disk-ufs.img` disk image can also be flashed on the first LUN of the internal UFS storage with [qdl](https://github.com/linux-msm/qdl).
 Create a `rawprogram-ufs.xml` file as follows:
 ```xml
 <?xml version="1.0" ?>
 <data>